johnwbyrd/resume/doc/rationale.md

 *   **Maintainability:** Changes to styling are centralized in the CSS/SCSS files, not scattered across components.
 *   **Separation of Concerns:** Structure (HTML/TSX) is clearly separated from presentation (CSS/SCSS).

-However, we still wanted to leverage the power and consistency of a utility-class system like Tailwind CSS for defining visual styles (spacing, typography, layout).
-To achieve this *without* sacrificing semantic HTML, we adopted a hybrid approach using SCSS:
+However, I still wanted to leverage the power and consistency of a utility-class system like Tailwind CSS for defining visual styles (spacing, typography, layout).
+To achieve this *without* sacrificing semantic HTML, I adopted a hybrid approach using SCSS:

 1.  **SCSS for Structure and Theming:**
     *   **Organization:** SCSS (`@import`) is used to structure the stylesheets, importing a `base.scss` file and then theme-specific files (`simple.scss`, `retro.scss`, etc.) via `main.scss`.